pritesh-git/nextjsApp/README.md

    }
    ```

-   Replace the placeholders with your actual MySQL credentials.
+   Replace the placeholders with your actual MySQL2 credentials.

 4. **Start the Development Server:**
    Run the development server to launch the application: